 Theaudio can quickly make or break the mood.
 All of the great commercials have memorable music.
-According to the Interpretative Phenomenological Analysis (IPA), musical commercials are 27 percent more likely to report large business effects compared to non-music campaigns.
+According to the Interpretative Phenomenological Analysis (IPA), musical commercials are 27 percent more likely to report large business effects than non-music campaigns.
 That translates into increased sales!

-A number of research studies have found that music can amplify emotional responses to the story and increase ad memorability.
+Several research studies have found that music can amplify emotional responses to the story and increase ad memorability.
 Radiocentre has found that music can boost brand recognition.
-Brainsightssays that lyrics/message that support the ad storyline are best.
+Brainsights says that the lyrics/message that supports the ad storyline are best.

 John Lewis, a UK department store, is notorious for their Christmas adverts.
 The Bear and The Hare, produced in 2013, is still garnering view.
-Recently, the UK Metro media declared it the top John Lewis Christmas advert ever in a readers’ poll.
-This commercial feature a bear and hare who are best friends.
-The wintery weather forces the bear into hibernation leaving the hare to face Christmas alone.
+The UK Metro media recently declared it the top John Lewis Christmas advert ever in a readers’ poll.
+This commercial features a bear and hare who are best friends.
+The wintery weather forces the bear into hibernation, leaving the hare to face Christmas alone.
 The hare solves the problem by purchasing an alarm clock so that the bear wakes up in time for the festivities.
-This beautifully illustrated animation is enhanced by Somewhere Only We Know sung by British pop singer Lily Allen.
+This beautifully illustrated animation is enhanced by Somewhere Only We Know, sung by British pop singer Lily Allen.

 Simple, Authentic, and Symbiotic